 These are not all the possible side effects of Tepezza.
 Talk to your doctor about what to expect when taking Tepezza.
 You also should call your doctor if you have any changes that concern you when taking Tepezza.3,5

 Biologic DMDs are not right for everyone.
-If you have inflammatory bowel disease (IBD), you should not take Tepezza.3,5
+If you have inflammatory bowel disease (IBD) such as Crohn's disease or ulcerative colitis, talk to your doctor about whether Tepezza is right for you.3,5

 Infusion reactions can happen during or within 24 hours of your Tepezza dose.
 Tell your doctor or nurse right away if you have any of these symptoms:3,5